 City maintenance begins once we close on a property, before the house is demolished.
 Each house must be tested for asbestos, and if any asbestos is found, it must be properly removed or abated before demolition.
 The testing and abatement process can sometimes take a few months.

 We will demolish the houses that we buy and prevent redevelopment in this flood-prone area.
+As the buyouts wrap up, we will reach out to the community to develop a long-term maintenance plan.
 Generally, we maintain buyout areas as open space.
 Natural areas help filter pollutants out of runoff and improve water quality.
 They also help prevent erosion and provide habitat for a diverse group of animals on land and in the water.